-If you wish to travel temporarily to the U.S. for both leisure and business purposes, you can apply for a Visitor Visa.
-These are nonimmigrant permits that allow you to spend some time in the country with nonimmigrant intents.
+If you wish to travel temporarily to the U.S. for either leisure and business purposes, you can apply for a Visitor Visa.
+These are nonimmigrant visas that allow you to enter the US for six months.

-To apply, you must submit a DS-160 Form and attend an interview with a consulate officer.
+To apply, you must submit a number of documents and attend an interview with a consulate officer.

-There are three different categories of Visitor Visa:
+There are three main categories of Visitor Visa:

-It is worth noting that travelers entering the U.S. for no more than 90 days and coming from qualified countries may be able to travel without a visa.
+It is worth noting that travelers entering the U.S. for less than 90 days who come from eligible countries may be able to visit without a visa.
 Currently, 38 countries participate in the Visa Waiver Program.
 To be eligible, you must be a national of one of them.

 You can apply for a B-2 Visa if you wish to seek medical treatment.
 You must demonstrate that you do not intend to rely on the U.S. welfare and that the treatment is not available in your country.
 You also need a written statement from a U.S.-based doctor who accepts you as a patient.